 Comment #20.
 The change to the variance rules make Oregon’s mercury variance process more lenient, in order to make Oregon’s process consistent with federal regulations.
 I disagree with loosening environmental regulations that limit human and environmental exposure to neurotoxins such as mercury.

-Response: Commenter does not specify what specifically in DEQ’s proposed rules make the variance process more lenient.
+Response: DEQ is revising Oregon’s variance rules to ensure they are consistent with new federal regulations adopted in 2015, and to make the use of this CWA tool efficient where it is appropriate.
+Commenter does not specify what in DEQ’s proposed rules make the variance process more lenient.
 DEQ did not make any changes in response to this comment.

 Comment #21.
 NWPPA supports the concept of the variance water quality standard “implementation tool” in OAR 340-041-0059 and believes the proposal is correctly based on the requirements of 40 CFR §131.14 and EPA guidance.